 If you want a memorable party, a live band is a must.
 Imagine the excitement of dancing the night away while watching amazing performers rock out on stage!

 Function bands come in a wide range of styles.
-Some specialise in music of specific artists—like Beatles tribute bands—while some will play music from the 50s to current hits.
+Some specialise in the music of specific artists—like Beatles tribute bands—while some will play music from the 50s to current hits.

 Not sure what style you want?
 Start by checking out the videos in this blog and if you’re hungry for more, go to Encore’s function band page and listen to different bands’ audio/video clips and get ideas of which styles you like.
 You can even filter by location to find bands near you!